-Max S. Topp, MD, from the University Hospital of Wuerzburg in Germany, shared the findings at the 2019 ASCO Annual Meeting, which update phase I data that were presented at the 2018 American Society of Hematology Annual Meeting.
+Max S. Topp, MD, from the University Hospital of Würzburg in Germany, shared the findings at the 2019 American Society of Clinical Oncology Annual Meeting, which update phase I data that were presented at the 2018 American Society of Hematology Annual Meeting.

 As of the data cutoff (February 7, 2019), 42 patients (median age = 65 years; range = 39-79 years) were treated with AMG 420, at doses ranging from 0.2 to 800 µg per day.
-All participants had MM that progressed after at least two lines of therapy (including a proteasome inhibitor and an immunomodulatory drug), and the median prior lines of therapy was 4 (range = 2-13).
+All participants had MM that progressed after at least two lines of therapy (including a proteasome inhibitor and an immunomodulatory drug).
+Patients received a median of four prior lines of therapy (range = 2-13).

 Participants received a maximum of five six-week cycles of AMG 420; treatment continued until disease progression, toxicity, or consent withdrawal.
 If patients were benefiting from AMG 420 treatment, they could receive five more cycles.

-The 800 µg per day dose was determined to not be tolerable, as two of three patients experienced a dose-limiting toxicity (grade 3 cytokine release syndrome and grade 3 PN).
+The 800-µg/day dose was not tolerable, as two of three patients experienced a dose-limiting toxicity (grade 3 cytokine release syndrome and grade 3 PN).
 These adverse events (AEs) eventually resolved after hospitalization.
 The maximum tolerated dose (MTD), therefore, was 400 µg per day.

 Two patients completed all 10 planned cycles of treatment and are still receiving treatment.
-More than half of participants (n=25; 60%) discontinued treatment because of progressive disease, while seven discontinued due to AEs (including the 3 dose-limiting toxicities) and one withdrew consent.
+Most participants (n=25; 60%) discontinued treatment because of progressive disease, while seven discontinued due to AEs (including the 3 dose-limiting toxicities) and one withdrew consent.